 We have the finest sports facilities of any school in the country, including a new multi-purpose sports hall at the Henrietta White Centre on campus, where the girls can play hockey, basketball, badminton, and volleyball, as well as many other fitness activities.
 We also have all-weather hockey, tennis and basketball facilities on campus, as well as pitches and areas for athletics, soccer, cricket and rugby.
 We encourage each student to take part in at least one activity that they can enjoy at whatever level they attain, regardless of their individual ability.
 Whether a girl wishes to develop a particular talent and compete at an elite level or whether she simply wishes to pursue an interest and stay healthy we can help her to achieve her aims.

-All first year students take music as a subject as part of the subject sampling offered to all first year students.
+All 1st year students take music as a subject as part of the subject sampling offered to all 1st year students.
 The aim of the first year programme is to introduce all first years to the three important elements of music: composing, performing and listening.

-To this end the programme that is offered to first year students includes:
+The programme offered to 1st year students includes:

 Understanding music notation and basic rudiments of theory